 You should also make sure that all guests are comfortable with swimming and other water activities.
 If your guests can’t swim or you have any doubts about them, it’s best to not let them use the pool.
 The same goes for if they’re under the influence of drugs or alcohol.

 Frequently Asked Questions

 What if someone sneaks into my pool and gets hurt?

-Does my home insurance require my pool to have a fence?
+Does my homeowners policy require my pool to have a fence?

-Does homeowners insurance cover physical damage to my pool?
+Does homeowners cover physical damage to my pool?

 You may need to buy other structure blanket coverage from your insurer.
 This helps you protect any extra structures on your property.
-This type of coverage allows you to pick which structures you want to protect in your policy.
+This type of type of homeowners insurance allows you to pick which buildings you want to protect in your policy.

-Keep in mind that your home insurance won’t cover any repairs if it’s from the following:
+Keep in mind that your homeowners insurance won’t cover any repairs caused by the following: